gregorifaroux/aws-docker-voting-app/README.md

 2. Use the region selector in the navigation bar to choose the Amazon EC2 region where you want to deploy Docker Datacenter on AWS.
 3. Create a key pair in your preferred region.
-4. If necessary, request a service limit increase for the Amazon EC2 M3 instance type.
-You might need to do this if you already have an existing deployment that uses this instance type, and you think you might exceed the default limit with this reference deployment.

 ### 3. Launch Docker Datacenter